Yes, you can quit school, get an education, and go on to university and college!

 Does unschooling work for everyone?

 Yes, unschooling can work for any child.
 Even if a child with lots of family adversity (poverty, isolation, parents with untreated mental illness), really wants to become an engineer, nothing will stop her.
 All it takes is grit.
 The internet is free.
-Kahn academy is free.
+Khan Academy is free.
 There are no financial boundaries or limitations on education supply now, as most students are now borderless with the internet.
 There are loans and scholarships.
 One can’t force a child to learn and one can’t stop a child from learning.

 However, if a child gives up too easily due to temperament, I can see how unschooling might not work.
 But institutional schools are not going to work either.
 The child has to want to learn.